-Another way of finding clients is attending sports functions, including tailgates.
-These events are filled with people that breathe and live sports.
+Another way of finding clients is by attending sports functions, including tailgates.
+These events are filled with people who breathe and live sports.
 So, they would gladly want to place bets on their favorite sports with you.

 Also, you can market your sportsbook online.
 You can hire an SEO agency to market your platform if you have enough funds.
 Alternatively, you can use social media to reach potential targets.